 Codes: Select fields and use the right-headed arrow to move them to the “Template” section to the right.
 The fields will populate with corresponding data when you send a port or sailing event as mail.
 Use CTRL to select multiple fields.

-Template: Enter the letter text you want.
+Template: Enter the email text that you want.
 Add fields from the “Codes” section.

 Click [Save and Close].

-If you later need to edit the template, chose it on the “Mail template” tab of the [Voyage template] section, then double-click it.
+If you later need to edit the template, choose it on the “Mail template” tab of the [Voyage templates] section, then double-click it.
 If you only want to change the text for the current letter, edit directly in the preview pane.

 Once you have created a template it will be available for future mail templates.
 (For this to work, you must have configured the system with a link to a mail server (SMTP) under [System]  [Settings]  “Mail settings” tab.